-- A. Teaching: Since being promoted to associate professor, the faculty must have demonstrated a continued record of effective teaching, active contribution to departmental programs, and student experiences both inside and outside the classroom.
-Examples of excellence in this area might include willingness to innovate or incorporate innovative pedagogy in new or existing courses, involve students in community work in new ways, or provide novel and innovative field experiences for students.
+- A. Teaching: Since being promoted to associate professor, the faculty must have demonstrated a continued record of both effective teaching both inside and outside the classroom, and active contribution to departmental programs.
+Examples of excellence in this area can include willingness to innovate or incorporate innovative pedagogy in new or existing courses, involve students in community work in new ways, or provide novel and innovative field experiences for students.
 Anthropology is an undergraduate department, so evaluation is primarily in that arena.
 However, invitations to serve on graduate committees outside of the department are evidence of both excellent teaching/mentoring, and also external regional or national recognition of the candidate's expertise.
-(Please see FCQ disclaimer in measures of teaching effectiveness, below.) - B. Research and Scholarly Work: The faculty member must be able to demonstrate that since his or her promotion to tenure their scholarship has developed or continues to develop significant influence on the appropriate field.
+(Please see FCQ disclaimer in measures of teaching effectiveness, below.) - B. Research, Scholarly, and Creative Work: The faculty member must be able to demonstrate that since his or her promotion to tenure their scholarship has developed or continues to develop significant influence on the appropriate field.
 Excellence in this area might mean that this significance is recognized at the national level, but given the nature of applied research, that influence may be regional or even local in scope.
-Evidence of impact should be clear from publications, broader recognition of expertise (e.g., invitations to plenary sessions, international conferences, or to be keynote speaker in national or international meetings, or invitations to work with various communities in an applied setting), and from comments of external reviewers.

-- C. Service: In addition to continued service for the department, the candidate must contribute in significant ways at the college level or above (e.g., chairing committees and serving on committees with heavy workloads).
+Evidence of impact will be clear from publications, broader recognition of expertise (e.g., invitations to plenary sessions, international conferences, or to be keynote speaker in national or international meetings, or invitations to work with various communities in an applied setting), and from comments of external reviewers. - C. Service: In addition to continued service for the department, the candidate must contribute in significant ways at the college level or above (e.g., chairing committees and serving on committees with heavy workloads).
 Significant community service, in a professional capacity, can stand in place of university service, as can committee service in professional organizations.
-Extensive experience as Department Chair will be strongly recognized as contributing to a record of excellence. - D. CU System requirements for promotion to full professor: According to Regential policy, full "professors should have the terminal degree appropriate to their field or its equivalent, and (A) a record that, taken as a whole, is judged to be excellent; (B) a record of significant contribution to both graduate and undergraduate education, unless individual or departmental circumstances can be shown to require a stronger emphasis, or singular focus, on one or the other[]; and (C) a record, since receiving tenure or promotion to associate professor, that indicates substantial, significant, and continued growth, development, and accomplishment in teaching, research, scholarship or creative work, leadership and service, and other applicable areas."
-The Department of Anthropology at UCCS is an undergraduate department only.
+Extensive experience as Department Chair will be strongly recognized as contributing to a record of excellence. - D. CU System requirements for promotion to full professor: According to Regental policy, full professors "should have the terminal degree appropriate to their field or its equivalent, and (1) a record that, taken as a whole, may be judged to be excellent; and (2) a record of significant contribution to graduate and/or undergraduate education, unless individual or departmental circumstances can be shown to require a stronger emphasis, or singular focus, on one or the other[\]; and (3) a record since receiving tenure or promotion to Associate Professor that indicates substantial, significant, and continued growth, development, and accomplishment in teaching, research/creative work, and leadership and service." \The Department of Anthropology at UCCS is an undergraduate department only.

-V. Post-tenure Review
+V. Post-tenure review